Meno96/Exchange/README.md

 There is an implementation to check if the login ip address is always the same or not for the admin user.

-It was deployed with Heroku and Microsoft Azure was used as cloud for static and media files.

 ## 💭&nbsp; My thoughts

-As a trading, crypto and blockchain enthusiast, it was very satisfying and useful to develop this exchange with the with the related order management.
+As a trading, crypto and blockchain enthusiast, it was very satisfying and useful to develop this exchange with the related order management.

 ## 📫&nbsp; Have a question?
 Want to chat?